gear-foundation/gear-wiki/docs/examples/gft-20.md

 ```rust
 ftoken_id: ActorId
 ```
 - The transactions.
 As in the storage contract, the logic contract receives the hash of the transaction that is being executed and stores the result of its execution.
-But unlike the storage contract, where message executions are atomic, the logic contract has to keep track of which message is being executed and at what stage it is.
+But unlike the storage contract, where message executions are atomic, the logic contract has to keep track of which message is being executed and what stage it is at.

   ```rust
   transactions: HashMap<H256, Transaction>